afridihannan/noteslibrary/README.md

 # noteslibrary
-This a file where we can add out notes and delete it
+This a file where we can add out notes and delete your own notes.
+It is very simple.